damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 exponentially.
 In short, the situation increases the need for one tool from issue to deploy, otherwise you’re going to spend your life doing integrations.

-At GitLab we try to make sure you can do everything you need within GitLab, so you don’t have to set up tools for each project and spend the time integrating them.

 ## Who else is using microservice architecture?

 [Uber][uber-eng], [Soundcloud][soundcloud-micro], [Hailo][hailo-micro], [Amazon][amazon-micro], and [Ebay][ebay-micro]